HISPlayer/UnityAndroid-SDK/hisplayer-api.md

 * **public struct HisPlayerAudioTrack**:
    * **public string id**: ID of the caption
    * **public string language**: Language of the caption

+* **public struct HISPlayerCaptionElement**: The information of the triggered event turns into caption’s format.
+   * **public int playerIndex**: The index of the player where the event is triggered.
+   * **public string caption**: The next generated caption text.

 ## Functions
 The following functions are provided by HISPlayerManager.
 They are not public so it’s necessary to create a custom script which inherits from HisPlayerManager.